ElrondCommunity/elrond-node-install/README.md

 ├── config                          - Folder that contains elements that can/must be modify by the user.
 │   ├── bashrc                      - Content that will be add to the end of the NODERUNNER user .bashrc.
 │   ├── VALIDATOR_KEYS              - Folder that should contain zip files with the validator keys.
-│   │   └── node-0.zip              - Dummy validator key that must be replace with the user one.
+│   │   └── node-0.zip              - Dummy validator key that must be replace with yours.
 │   └── variables.cfg               - Main Variables file: It contains the VPS and the security details.
 ├── node-deploy                     - Folder that will be copy in the home folder of the NODERUNNER user.
 │   └── install_node.sh             - Download and configure the elrond-go-scripts-[testnet, mainnet] : TO RUN AFTER MANUALLY
-├── LICENCE                         - MTI Licence file
+├── LICENCE                         - MIT Licence file
 ├── README.md                       - This file
-├── startFromLinux.sh               - START the procedure from a remote linux └── vps-setup                       - Folder that will be copy in the VPS_USER home folder for configure and secure the machine
+├── startFromLinux.sh               - START the procedure from a remote linux machine.
+└── vps-setup                       - Folder that will be copy in the VPS_USER home folder for configure and secure the VPS.
-    ├── functions                   - Regroups scripts that categorize the different phases │   ├── environment.sh          - Configuration of the environment (Firewall, third party, dependencies) │   ├── netdata.sh              - Script for install netdata automatically
+    ├── functions                   - Sub scripts
+    │   ├── environment.sh          - Configuration of the environment (Security, third party, dependencies)
+    |   |── netdata-claim           - function for claim the netdata node (TODO: Remove from here and fetch the latest version)
+    │   ├── netdata.sh              - Script for install netdata from https://github.com/disruptivedigital/dd-netdata-install-erdapi.git
     │   ├── user.sh                 - Create and configure the NODERUNNER user that will host the Elrond node │   └── utils.sh                - Additional functions
     ├── install_vps.sh              - Main entry point for configure the VPS